- Collect a document from the user in the middle of a task

 How MeshAgent Safely Routes UI Tool calls

 Behind the scenes MeshAgent supports private tool registrations.
 This ensures that dialogues only appear on the intended user’s screen even if several clients register toolkits with the same name.
-For example, you might have multipleui toolkits, but one toolkit is has an ask_user tool that shows dialogues on a mobile app, a separate one has an ask_user tool that shows a dialogue in the browser, etc.
+For example, you might have multipleui toolkits: one with an ask_user tool that shows dialogues on a mobile app, and another with an ask_user tool that shows a dialogue in the browser.

 When a user interface registers a private tool, that tool is accessible only to the registering user.
 An agent can then invoke this private tool by including the unique identifier of the user (the participant ID) in its call.
 This ensures that the interface is displayed solely to the intended recipient.